MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/define-data-model-driven-app.md

 ---
 title: Define data for your model-driven app in Power Apps | MicrosoftDocs
 description: "Understand how to define data for your model-driven app"
-Keywords: data, table, fields, relationship, attributes, model-driven app
+Keywords: data, table, columns, relationship, attributes, model-driven app
 author: Mattp123
 applies_to:
   - "Dynamics 365 (online)"